-Onazi quits Turkish club over unpaid wages - Nigeria Today
+Onazi Quits Turkish Club Over Unpaid Wages - Nigeria Today

+The Turkish club refused to comment on the situation when contacted by BBC Sport.

+Algeria’s Carl Medjani and Ghana striker Majeed Waris both recently quit the Turkish club following a dispute over unpaid wages.

-The post Onazi quits Turkish club over unpaid wages appeared first on Premium Times Nigeria.
+The post Onazi Quits Turkish Club Over Unpaid Wages appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share